My Spiritual Journey

 As I became more comfortable with reality—who I truly was, how I had the power to create the life I wanted, how life would support me in doing so, seemingly serendipitous opportunities presented themselves.
 I landed a long-term writing gig with Holt, Rinehart & Winston’s textbook division.
 Next I joined a marathon training group where I met a woman who possessed the attributes I desired, and after running together for more than a year, Shonnie and I entered a committed relationship (despite our twenty-eight-year age difference).
 Then during a weeklong visit to Asheville a few months later, Shonnie was offered a job, and in October of 1997 we moved to our new home in the southern Appalachian Mountains.

 Meditation and breathwork became a part of my spiritual practice.
 In fact, it was after Shonnie and I had both participated in a breath workshop in Austin that I first told her I loved here.
 During a particularly deep meditation after moving to Asheville, I was taken aback as the following words formed in my consciousness in bold, blazing letters: “I am your instrument!”
 I immediately discerned the meaning of this vision: I am the instrument of God/Life/The Universe/The Big Kahuna (insert your favored term).
-And I am called to truly live my life’s purpose: to give my all toward the creation of a more compassionate, just, and sustainable world.
+And I am called to truly live my life’s purpose: to give my all toward the creation of a more loving, equitable, and eco-friendly world.
 I continue my meditation practice to this day.

 Spiritual but not religious, a description that seemed prevalent among the folks we met when we first got to Asheville, and it was a fit us too.
 So seeking a church to attend was not high on our list of priorities.
 In fact, it wasn’t on our list at all.
 The Mountains-To-Sea Trail was our place of worship, and our Saturdays were dedicated to long runs ranging from one to three hours in duration, including a couple of four-hour plus efforts as participants in the arduous Shut-In Ridge Trail Race.
 But after several people at various times told us “I think y’all might like Jubilee,” one Sunday morning we decided to forego the Sunday comics and a second cup of coffee and get ourselves downtown to have a look.